 Feature Tour #1 of 5: The Outline

-In this five-part tour, we’ll give you a quick run-through of Fablehenge’s most helpful features.
+In this five-part tour, we’ll give you a quick run-through of Fablehenge’s core features.
 Ready to learn how Fablehenge can help you finish your novel faster?
 Let’s go!

 Basic Outlining